wp-plugins/tpg-get-posts/trunk/readme.txt

 4. Usage page - documentation on options and styling

 == Changelog ==
 = 2.2.1 =
+* correct thumbnail_only when used to show in list.
+The thumbnail only did not wrap the post in a <li> tag.
+This change replaces the div with an li to make it behave like a regular post.
+* NOTE:  This change may alter the way styling is done for thumbnail only implementations.
+Test before installing on your live site.

+= 2.2.1 =
 * correct show_byline & show_meta test - strip spaces from list items